Are you considering starting a new business?

 Redundancy or reduced works hours for some will mean deciding to go their own way, starting that business they always wanted or even simply going into business doing what they already do, but on their own account.
 Others will clearly see the changing world as a unique opportunity to take advantage of new ways of doing things.

-It is going to be difficult for all businesses over the coming period.
+The impact of Covid-19 created difficulties for almost all businesses.
 Predictions of a global recession are common, however there will also be many factors that will encourage some new business-owners to get started.

 Interest rates are at record low levels and predicted to remain that way for some time, meaning business finance will likely never be cheaper.
-Employment rates are also low, meaning finding good people should now be easier (whereas previously every industry type was struggling to find talent).
+Employment rates after the first lock-down were low, meaning finding good people was easier – whereas now many industry types are struggling to find talent.

 On a global scale, New Zealand is considered to be one of the simplest and most non-corrupt places to start a business.
 There are very few legal requirements to getting started, and many of them are able to be performed by the owners themselves.